Conteusz81/Interactive_French_Dictionary/README.md

 ### **Or you can try it out:**

-* Make a fork or download the repository.
+* Clone or download the repository.

 * In directory:
  1. `$ npm install`